Panretinal Photocoagulation Laser (PRP)

 Cataract surgery wait times

-Wait times for cataract surgery are updated monthly, with wait 1 representing how long it takes in days to get in to see the surgeon in the office, and wait 2, how long it takes after that to get in for surgery.
+Wait times for cataract surgery are updated quarterly, with wait 1 representing how long it takes in days to get in to see the surgeon in the office, and wait 2, how long it takes after that to get in for surgery.

 © Copyright Waterloo Regional Eye Program.
 All rights reserved.